 Small Scale Community Initiatives Fund

 The Small Scale Community Initiatives Fund (SSCIF) is funded through the biosecurity targeted rate and is designed to support volunteer community groups and individual landowners undertaking ecological restoration initiatives within the Waikato region.
 The principal purpose of the fund is to enable the purchase of materials, up to the value of $5,000, used in pest animal / plant pest control and / or for plants in ecological restoration projects.
+Find out more, including how to apply, here.

 Under the Honda TreeFund initiative 10 native trees are funded for every new car that Honda New Zealand sells, with another 3 funded by Waikato Honda.
 So for every new Honda car sold, 13 trees are planted.